A couple years ago, I bumped into John Dessauer, editor of John Dessauer’s Outlook, at the exhibit hall of The MoneyShow in Orlando.

 Today you don’t think twice about getting a real-time quote, placing a trade with a click and getting a near instantaneous confirmation.

 Spreads are far thinner today, too.
-When I started in the brokerage business 30 years ago, a large stock might have an eighth of a point spread – and a small one, a quarter of a point.
-Tack on a 2% or 3% commission, and you were down 5% by the time you got your trade confirmation.
+When I started in the brokerage business 30 years ago, a large stock might have an eighth of a point spread and a small one a quarter of a point.
+Tack on a two or three percent commission and you were down 5% by the time you got your trade confirmation.

 The Easiest Way to Build a Fortune